-Repeat this trick a few times in 10-minute sessions, 3 times a day until your dog gets it.
-The ‘dance’ trick is an easy one to teach your Yorkie and you’ll get a lot of mileage out of it, as it’s hard to tire of the spectacle of your furry best friend dancing for treats!
+Repeat this trick a few times in 10-minute sessions, 3 times a day, until your dog gets it.
+The ‘dance’ trick is an easy one to teach your Yorkie, and you’ll get a lot of mileage out of it, as it’s hard to tire of the spectacle of your furry best friend dancing for treats!

-Our final trick is ‘speak’ and it’s another show-stopper.
+Our final trick is ‘speak,’ and it’s another show-stopper.
 Getting your dog to ‘talk’ on command is not only impressive, but it’s kind of fun.
-Yorkies are a particularly vocal breed, so it is easier to teach this trick to them then it would be with quieter breeds, but you’ll still need a little patience.
+Yorkies are a particularly vocal breed, so it is easier to teach this trick to them than it would be with quieter breeds, but you’ll still need a little patience.
 Stick with the steps below, however, and your Yorkie will learn it!

 Get Your Dog In An Excited Mood